Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 |Revenue TTM||$50.8 billion|

 |Return on equity TTM||0.23%|

 TTM: trailing 12 months

-Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like The Allstate Corporation.
+Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Allstate.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.

 Allstate's total ESG risk score